jhogan/core/README.md

 The file module is intended to be used to store user's avatars, their multimedia uploads, and any other types of files they need to manage through a website provide by the framework.
-The framework can also use the file system for its own needs, though the database would probably make a better choice for most use cases.
+The framework can also use the file module for its own needs, though the database would probably make a better choice for most use cases.

 <a id="assets-third-party"></a>
 ## Third party module ##
-The [third.py](third.py) module contains classe related to the integration of the framework with third party systems such as external mail servers, credit card processing systems, etc. It contains facilities that perform, monitor and manager these interactions.
+The [third.py](third.py) module contains classe related to the integration of the framework with third party systems such as external mail servers, credit card processing systems, geocoding services etc. It contains facilities that perform, monitor and manager these interactions.

 <a id="assets-logging"></a>
 ## Logging ##
-The logging module, [log.py](log.py), wraps calls to Pythons native logging library which is configured to send messages to a remote or local syslog.
+The logging module, [log.py](log.py), wraps calls to Python's native logging library which can be configured to send messages to a remote or local syslog.

 The logging parameters, such as the log level, is configured in the [config files](#assets-configuration).

 Log messages are inteded to go to a local log file on the system.
-Most logging should be done using the GEM class (or subclass thereof) of `apriori.log`.
+Most logging should be done using the GEM class (or subclass thereof) `apriori.log`.
 This way, the log message is in the database which is ideal.
 However, the [log.py](log.py) module should be used to log locally (ususally to /var/log/syslog) for the following conditions:

 * Logging verbose debug messages to assist with problem diagnostics.
 * Logging informational log messages of interest to developer.
-* Logging exceptions that occur when connecting to the database: if there is a problem connecting to the database, we use have to use local file logging a last resort.
+* Logging exceptions that occur when connecting to the database; if there is a problem connecting to the database, we have to use local file logging as a last resort.

 <a id="assets-configuration"></a>
 ## Configuration ##